-The CEO prepares a recommendation for the annual long-term equity grant compensation value for each of the executive officers (other than himself), and the company uses a 20-day historical average closing price on or around February to create an estimate of the grant-date fair value of a share for planning purposes.
+The CEO prepares a recommendation for the annual long-term equity grant compensation value for each of the named executive officers (other than himself), and the company uses a 20-day historical average closing price in February and/or March to create an estimate of the grant-date fair value of a share for planning purposes.
 The compensation value is converted to a number of shares, typically rounded, and then provided to the Compensation Committee for approval.
 This approach mitigates the impact of short-term fluctuations in stock price on award levels, allows for clear understanding of both share levels and approximate compensation values at the time of Compensation Committee approval, and facilitates delivering rounded award amounts.
 The Compensation Committee approves a number of shares at the end of this process.
 The compensation consultant works with the Compensation Committee to determine annual long-term equity grant awards to the CEO using this same approach, and the Compensation Committee approves awards to the CEO after reviewing the proposal with the Board in executive session.

 Our equity awards to executive officers have included, over time, different combinations of SARs, PSUs and RSUs.
-Taken together, we believe our annual equity grants align named executive officer compensation with long-term stockholder interests, and provide retention and incentive value through a combination of stock price appreciation and achievement of long-term company performance objectives.
-For 2016, our CEO was awarded 100% PSUs, while our other named executive officers were awarded 50% RSUs and 50% PSUs.
-Due to the timing of certain strategic evaluations and implications on the goal-setting process for PSUs, our Compensation Committee reviewed the proposed compensation values for all executive officers at its meeting in February. determined aggregate award sizes based on the approach described above and using an estimated share value at that time, and approved only grants of RSUs to be effective in February.
-Then in March, the Committee approved the performance goals, terms and conditions of the awards of 2016-2018 PSUs, using the share amounts previously discussed at its February meeting.
+Taken together, we believe our annual equity grants provide our named executive officers with effective retention value and appropriate incentives to achieve long-term company performance objectives, while aligning our executive officer compensation program with the long-term interests of our stockholders.
+For 2017, our named executive officers' long-term equity grants were awarded 50% in PSUs and 50% in RSUs.
+Our Compensation Committee reviewed the proposed compensation values for all executive officers at its meeting in March, determined aggregate award sizes based on the approach described above using an estimated share value at that time, and approved the performance goals, terms and conditions of the 2017-2019 PSUs and grants of RSUs.

-Annual equity grants made in 2016 to each of our named executive officers were awarded in the following amounts:
+Annual equity grants made in 2017 to each of our named executive officers were awarded in the following amounts:

-Named Executive Officer Approximate Compensation Value Intended to be Delivered (1) # of RSUs Awarded (Granted 2/25/16) "Target" # of 2016- 2018 PSUs Awarded (Granted 3/16/16)
+Approximate Compensation Value Intended to be # of RSUs Awarded (Granted "Target" # of 2017- 2019 PSUs Awarded (Granted

+Named Executive Officer Delivered (1) 3/15/17) 3/15/17)

-Mr. McInerney \$ 4,125,000 1,500,000
+Mr. McInerney \$ 4,125,000 554,000 554,000

-Ms. Groh \$ 1,000,000 180,000 180,000
+Ms. Groh \$ 1,000,000 134,000 134,000

-Mr. Schneider \$ 2,000,000 365,000 365,000
+Mr. Schneider \$ 2,000,000 269,000 269,000

-Mr. Bobitz \$ 500,000 90,000 90,000
+Mr. Bobitz \$ 633,000 85,000 85,000

-Mr. Sheehan \$ 1,500,000 275,000 275,000
+Mr. Sheehan \$ 1,500,000 202,000 202,000

-(1) Due to differences in how the grant-date fair value of awards is determined for accounting purposes, these amounts will differ from the amounts reflected as the grant date fair value of the awards in the 2016 Summary Compensation Table.
+(1) Due to differences in how the grant-date fair value of awards is determined for accounting purposes, these amounts will differ from the amounts reflected as the grant date fair value of the awards in the 2017 Summary Compensation Table.